Allocating Secret Santas with a Substitution Cipher using Clojure

 (apply str (replace cipher text))))

 To achieve this I first created a simple ROT13 implementation which catered for lower-case alphabet substitutions.
-This lead me to think that although the value would be a cipher, the length did not change and based on the provided names this could possibly disclosure a pairing.
+This led me to think that although the value would be a cipher, the length did not change.
+Based on the provided names, this could possibly disclose a pairing.

 (defn- rand-str [length]